luchiniatwork/resilience4clj-retry/README.md

 is good practice to persist the successful output of the function call as a side-effect of the call itself.

-Resilience4clj retry supports this behavior in the folling way:
+Resilience4clj retry supports this behavior like so:

 ``` clojure
 (def retry (r/create "hello-service-retry"))